On singular Hilbert schemes of points: Local structures and tautological sheaves: Local equations of Hilbert schemes

-By an induction on $|i|$ from $|i|=n-3$ to $|i|=1$, modulo (\ref{eq-pyramid-4})-(\ref{eq-pyramid-6}) there are no new relations.
+By an induction on $|i|$ from $|i|=n-3$ to $|i|=1$, modulo (\ref{eq-pyramid-4})--(\ref{eq-pyramid-6}), there are no new relations.
 The proof is thus completed. \end{proof}

-\begin{remark} Using deformation theory, modulo a conjecture Hsu showed in \cite{Hsu16} that the formal completion of $\Spec(A_{\mathrm{pyr}_{3}(n)})$ at $0$ is a critical locus in the tangent space, without giving an explicit form of the superpotential. \end{remark}
+\begin{remark} Using deformation theory, modulo a conjecture, Hsu showed in \cite{Hsu16} that the formal completion of $\Spec(A_{\pyr_{3}(n)})$ at $0$ is a critical locus in the tangent space, without giving an explicit form of the superpotential. \end{remark}

-\begin{remark} An impression we get from the above proof is that the nonlinear relations of the Haiman coordinates comes from the configuration of the glove.
-In dimension 3 it is closed related to the triangles in a certain plane projection of the glove.
-One can compare this to the dimension 2 case, where there is no room for such triangles, so the resulted Haiman neighborhoods are smooth. \end{remark}
+\begin{remark} An impression we get from the above proof is that the nonlinear relations of the Haiman coordinates come from the configuration of the glove.
+In dimension $3$, it is closely related to the triangles in a certain plane projection of the glove.
+One can compare this to the dimension $2$ case, where there is no room for such triangles, so the resulting Haiman neighborhoods are smooth. \end{remark}